electricimp/LIS3DH/README.md

 ### enableADC(*state*)
 The *enableADC()* method enables the three ADC lines available to the LIS3DH (NOTE: the LIS2DH does NOT have these auxiliary lines available).
-Its input ranges from approximately 0.9-1.8v.
+Its input ranges from approximately 0.8-1.6v.
+By default, the ADC is disabled.
 ```squirrel
 accel.enableADC(true);
 ```

 ### readADC(*ADC_line*)
-The *readADC()* method returns a reading from approximately 0.9-1.8V from the specified ADC line (1-3, which can be passed as LIS3DH_ADC1, LIS3DH_ADC2, LIS3DH_ADC3).
+The *readADC()* method returns a reading from approximately 0.8-1.6V from the specified ADC line (1-3, which can be passed as LIS3DH_ADC1, LIS3DH_ADC2, LIS3DH_ADC3).
 The ADC must first be enabled by calling enableADC(true)